iwasnothing/trm-txt2sql/README.md

 - **Training Pipeline**: Complete training loop with validation
 - **Evaluation Metrics**: Exact match and execution accuracy

+**Note**: The default model configuration has been optimized for the Spider dataset size (8659 training samples).
+The default creates a ~5.7M parameter model (vs original 49.5M) to better fit the available data.

 ## Installation

 1. Clone the repository or ensure all files are in the same directory